 The program is designed to prepare you for a career in the global market by offering you the opportunity to experience first-hand the practice of engineering in Germany.
-The program prepares you for work with any of the thousands of companies that have gone global and need engineers that can work in a variety of cultural settings.
+You will be equipped to work with many of the thousands of global companies that need engineers who can work in a variety of cultural settings.

 Five Year Program

-This five-year program leads to a dual degree, a BA in German and BS in engineering.
+This five-year program leads to a dual degree, a BA in German Studies and a BS in engineering.
 It includes a six-month internship in Germany.
 The program is open to any qualified engineering student and requires no previous knowledge of German.
-Students electing EUROTECH receive the same quality engineering education that UCONN has always provided, i.e. programs accredited by the Accrediting Board for Engineering and Technology (ABET).
+Students electing EUROTECH receive the same quality engineering education that UCONN has always provided, that is, programs accredited by the Accrediting Board for Engineering and Technology (ABET).

 The Baden-Württemberg Exchange Program